 The organizing committee of the XXIX Interamerican Congress of Chemical Engineering Incorporating the 68th Canadian Chemical Engineering Conference (CSChE 2018) is proud to announce a special plenary session, titled “Emerging Leaders in Chemical Engineering.”

-This prestigious session will recognize the contributions of four early-career researchers and highlight their vision and leadership in their respective field of chemical engineering.
+This prestigious session will recognize the contributions of three early-career researchers and highlight their vision and leadership in their respective field of chemical engineering.

 Pedram Fatehi, Lakehead University